AY2021S2-CS2113-F10-2/tp/docs/UserGuide.md

 Format: `delete  t/E i/INDEX`

 * Delete a single exercise record using the Index of the record.
-* The tag value should be ‘E’ in the upper case, which specifies that the operation is for exercise data.
+* The tag value should be `E` in the upper case, which specifies that the operation is for exercise data.
 * The index of the record must be specified.
-The index must be an integer within the range of the total number of records, index out of range or other formats are not acceptable.
+The index must be an `integer` within the range of the total number of records, index out of range or other formats are not acceptable.

 Example of usage:
 `Delete t/E i/1`